Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Camera Operator
+Entry / Progression - Camera Operator

-You can start out as a camera assistant and learn while working alongside an experienced camera operator.
+You can start out as a Camera Assistant and learn while working alongside an experienced Camera Operator.
 However, camera operators need very specific technical skills and typically have some formal training.

 The most common course subjects include TV and film production, which often include modules on photography and recording.
 There are also courses in cinematography, camera operation, shot composition, technique, and lighting.